khadas/khadas_docs/source/vim3/HowToUseAndroidNpuDemo.md

-title: How To Run Android Npu Demo On VIM3
+title: How To Run Android NPU Demo On VIM3 Or VIM3L
 ---

-{% note warn note %}
+{% note warn NOTE %}

 before run android NPU Demo,please download [firmware](/zh-cn/firmware/Vim3AndroidFirmware.html),update system to newest version.

 {% endnote %}

-## Get npu demo
+## Get NPU demo

 NPU demo is not installed on the board by default.
 You need to download it from gitlab